ivan-sincek/forbidden/README.md

 # URL Paths

 Inject at the beginning, end, and both, beginning and end of the URL path.
-All possible combinations.
+Use one payload set to test all positions simultaneously (sniper) or test using every possible combinations of payload set (cluster bomb - default).

 ```fundamental
 /